 At the site, you can see the old tunnels (blocked by cave-ins) that were driven into the #9 seam and ruins of the ventilation fans, electric hoist and retarding conveyor building that hauled coal out of the mine and to the preparation plant down the mountainside.

-Best accessed between May until November.
+This trail is best accessed between May until November when it is snow-free.
 Dogs are also able to use the trail.

 Distance: 7 km (return)